 With 111 electives, students feed their intellectual curiosity in diverse topics from the arts to business to genetics.

-Our 28 Advanced Placement and Dual Enrollment courses prepare students for the rigorous work ahead in college.
+Our 21 Advanced Placement classes and 23 Dual Enrollment courses prepare students for the rigorous work ahead in college.

 Our Options program for students with learning differences and disabilities brings a PVI education to all who seek one and strengthens our community in diversity of thought and people.

 Virtually 100% of our students are accepted to college when compared to like students in public and private schools.
-The Class of 2017 received about 9 million dollars in college scholarship offers.
+The Class of 2020 received over 20 million dollars in college scholarship offers.

 Our community lives out our Catholic faith, with optional twice-daily Masses, weekly confessions, and a monthly school-wide Mass.
 Students take a Theology course each semester to further learn and apply their faith.